class Tensor(T)

 t : Tensor(U)

-for iteration.
+The second Tensor for iteration.
 Must be broadcastable

-against the #shape
+against the #shape of self

 block : Proc(T, U, V)

-The block to map across both Tensor
+The block to map across both Tensors

 Examples